ff13dfly/EasyPolka/gateway/hub/README.md

     3. `Hub` will check the parameters by following the details anchor.

 - Question: how to verify the node, both `Hub` and `vService`.
+- The security is in hand of `Hub`.
+The `Hub` can test the `vService` exposed method to check wether it works properly. ( If node want to cheat `Hub`, it can response correctly.
+Still security problem. )

 ## Workflow